 In April of this year, we released a long-awaited GA version of the full-stack OneAgent for the IBM AIX operating system.
 This release enriched our family of full-stack OneAgents with an important contribution.
 AIX is considered to be one of the core operating systems used by our largest customers.
 Its presence may not be impressive from a statistical point of view, compared to Linux and Windows, but the number of services running on AIX and their scale is breathtaking.

 In our continuous effort to enhance Dynatrace on all fronts, here are a couple of important improvements to AIX monitoring that we’re introducing with OneAgent version 1.175.

 Fully automatic deep code monitoring module injection (Preview)

 One of the unique strengths of Dynatrace OneAgent is the fully automated injection of the deep code monitoring module on Windows and Linux.
 Unlike the competition, our solution doesn’t require manual or semi-automatic instrumentation of Java, IBM HTTP Server / Apache, Websphere, etc., which involves additional effort from users and impacts time-to-value.

-Our team is proud to announce the same ease-of-deployment now for AIX as well.
-Fully automated deep code monitoring module injection is available for all customers as of OneAgent version 1.175.
+Our team is proud to announce the preview of the same easy deployment for AIX now as well.
+Fully automated deep code monitoring module injection is available starting with OneAgent version 1.175.